chaosdorf/dorfctl/Readme.md

 ## TODO

--Add an option to resquest the status of a device
+-Add an option to get the door status

+-An option to know whether we are in shutdown

 -You can't toggle amp's yet.